marckean/marcseparation/_docs/21-dad_is_a_good_dad_at_home.md

 ## Epilogue

-Kids are great!
-Kids are the BEST things in my life.
+My kids are absolutely awesome!
+My kids are the BEST things in my life.

 For proof of me being a good Dad **outside the home**, please visit the other page, [Dad is fun outside the home](/marcseparation/dad_is_a_good_dad_outside/).